-I was invited to a girls’ getaway to the island of Cozumel, Mexico.
-My traveling companions were three fellow bloggers (Sara of Travel with Sara and Suzanne of Adventures of Empty Nesters), and another (Tam of Travels with Tam) who has lived part-time in Cozumel for quite a few years.
-She knew all of the cool places to go and even scored a special tasting event for the four of us.
-Knowing the locals’ favorite places to eat in Cozumel made all the difference between good food and fantastic food.
-Take a peek at them.
+I was invited to a girls’ getaway in Cozumel, Mexico.
+My companions were fellow bloggers Sara, Suzanne, and Tam, who has lived in Cozumel for years.
+She knew all the cool places to go, and even arranged a special tasting event for us.
+Knowing the locals’ favorite eateries made all the difference between good and fantastic food.
+Check them these…where the locals eat in Cozumel!

 Guido’s Restaurant & Bar

 Guido’s Restaurant & Bar is a vibrant and beautifully decorated establishment offering indoor and outdoor dining areas.
 Not to mention, they serve the best bread in town.
 Forget about counting carbs; indulge in it!

 Don’t miss the opportunity to take home a piece of art from the walls if you find one you like.
 At Guido’s, you have the option to order half portions of our incredibly satisfying pasta dishes.
 This way, you can also enjoy an appetizer and salad.
 Choosing between them might be difficult because everything is so good.

 Save room for our highly acclaimed soufflé.
 Recommended dishes at Guido’s include Chocolate Soufflé, Ravioli with Goat Cheese, Mushroom Fettuccine, and Pasta Carbonara.